-Two Internship Programs: A) Marriage counselor and sex therapist internship & Fellowship training program and B) Marketing and social media internship program.
-At the moment, all of our internship programs are based out of Philadelphia, PA.
-Our offices in Ocean City NJ, Richmond, VA, and Alpharetta, GA are only staffed with employees.
+Two Internship Programs: A) Individual and Couples Therapist Track or Marriage counselor and Sex Therapist Track internship, and B) Marketing and social media internship program.
+At the moment, all of our internship programs are based out of Philadelphia, PA and Ocean City NJ.
+Our offices in Sante Fe NM, Mechanicsville VA and Providence RI can only support staff.
 Hopefully in the near future we will be offering internships in the other states, too.

 - Post-Masters Degree Training

 - First Year / Second Year Graduate Student Counseling Internship

 Internship Application - all the information that you will need to apply to the Marriage Counselor and Sex Therapist Training Program.

 Are you looking for experience with marketing and social media?
 The Center for Growth is a growing private practice that is looking for an intern to help with marketing and to help manage our social media platforms.

 Clinical internships can be a great learning experience for students, however they can also be a great source of stress.
 Knowing how to maximize your internship experience can help you to reduce your stress levels and chances of burn out.
 Also, practicing getting your needs met within the safety of an internship can help better prepare you to also get your needs met once you have a paid position.